allen048/matplotlib-challenge/README.md

 o	Summary:  This challenge was broken down into several tasks to display data from the mouse_metadata.csv and study_results.csv files.
 These files have been used to create various charts and graphs to analyze the information for mice who have been diagnosed with squamous cell carcinoma (SCC), a form of skin cancer.
 We will be using data visualization to understand the qualitative and quantitative data gathered from the tumor development of the mice.

 o	Prepare the data: The source data has been compiled into two csv files, mouse_metadata and study_results.
-They are DataFrames that have been organized into a single DataFrame using jupyter notebook.
+They are DataFrames that have been organized into a single DataFrame using Jupyter Notebook.
 One of the objectives was to find each distinct mouse.
 I used python code to complete these exercises.

 o	Generate Summary Statistics: This assignment involved calculating the summary statistics for each drug regimen for the mice used in this study.
 The mean, median, variance, standard deviation, and SEM for the tumor volume is displayed in a DataFrame for each treatment.